unrevealedtech/unrevealed/packages/vue/README.md

 ### Identify

-You can use the `identify` function returned from the `useIdentify` hook to set the current user and team.
+You can use the `identify` function returned from `useIdentify` to set the current user and team.
 Both are optional, but if your logged in user is part of an organization, or is currently in the context of a specific workspace of your app, we highly recommend you pass both.

 ```vue
 <script setup lang>